 Preparation of the Dough:

-In a small bowl, mix together the yeast, water and sugar; set aside to proof (mixture will become bubbly).
+In a small bowl, mix together the yeast, water and sugar or honey; set aside to proof (mixture will become bubbly).

-Once yeast mixture is proofed, sift into a large mixing bowl, 2 cups of flour and salt.
+Once yeast mixture is proofed, sift into a large mixing bowl, 4 cups of flour and salt.
 Add the yeast mixture, oil and 3 eggs.
-Add extra cup of flour little by little until dough becomes soft and elastic.
-Knead dough for 5 minutes; remove to greased bowl for first rising; cover with clean, linen towel.
+Add one cup of flour little by little until dough becomes soft and elastic.
+Knead dough for 5 minutes; adding last one cup of flour to board and hands as need; remove to greased bowl for first rising; cover with clean, linen towel.

 Preparation of the Loaf:

-Divide the dough in half for two large loaves.
+Remove dough from bowl and divide in half.
 Take one half and divide into thirds; roll out each of the three between your hands to make thick ropes; lay out these onto a floured surface.
 Join them at one end and make them into a loose braid.
 Repeat with second half of dough.
 Cover the loaves loosely and let them rise at room temperature for a ½ hour.

 Makes 2 loaves.